 If yes is specified, then up to Nlimit collision partners are considered for each collision.
 The first partner I is chosen randomly from all particles in the grid cell.
 A distance R that particle I moves in that timestep is calculated, based on its velocity.
 Nlimit possible collision partners J are examined, starting at a random J. If one of them is within a distance R of particle I, it is immediately selected as the collision partner.
 If none of the Nlimit particles are within a distance R, the closest J particle to I is selected.
 An exception to these rules is that a particle J is not considered for a collision if the I,J pair were the most recent collision partners (in the current timestep) for each other.
 The convergence properties of this near-neighbor algorithm are described in (Gallis11).
 Note that choosing Nlimit judiciously will avoid costly searches when there are large numbers of particles in some or all grid cells.

-The rotate keyword determines how vibrational energy is treated in particle collisions and stored by particles.
+The rotate keyword determines how rotational energy is treated in particle collisions and stored by particles.
 If the value is set to no, then rotational energy is not tracked; every particle's rotational energy is 0.0.
-If the value is set to yes, a particle's rotational energy is a continuous value.
+If the value is set to smooth, a particle's rotational energy is a single continuous value.

-The option defaults are vremax = (0,yes), remain = yes, ambipolar no, nearcp no, rotate yes, and vibrate = no.
+The option defaults are vremax = (0,yes), remain = yes, ambipolar no, nearcp no, rotate smooth, and vibrate = no.

 (Gallis11) M. A. Gallis, J. R. Torczynski, "Effect of Collision-Partner Selection Schemes on the Accuracy and Efficiency of the Direct Simulation Monte Carlo Method," International Journal for Numerical Methods in Fluids, 67(8):1057-1072.
 DOI:10.1002/fld.2409 (2011).